bubustack/bobrapet/README.md

-# 🤖 bobrapet - Kubernetes-Native AI Workflow Engine
+# 🤖 bobrapet - A Declarative, Kubernetes-Native AI Workflow Engine

-> **Declarative, Composable, Cloud-Native AI Workflows**

-Bobrapet is a Kubernetes-native workflow engine designed specifically for AI and data processing workloads.
-It uses Custom Resource Definitions (CRDs) to define, execute, and manage complex, multi-step workflows directly within your Kubernetes cluster.
+Bobrapet is a powerful, cloud-native workflow engine for orchestrating complex AI and data processing pipelines on Kubernetes.
+It leverages the declarative power of Custom Resource Definitions (CRDs) to let you define, manage, and execute multi-step, event-driven workflows with unparalleled flexibility and control.

 ## 🌟 Key Features

-- **Declarative Workflows**: Define complex pipelines as Kubernetes resources (`Story`).
+- **Declarative & GitOps-Friendly**: Define your entire workflow as a `Story` resource.
+Treat your AI pipelines as code and manage them through GitOps.
+- **Advanced DAG Orchestration**: A sophisticated Directed Acyclic Graph (DAG) engine orchestrates your steps, enabling complex dependencies and execution flows.
+- **Parallel-by-Default Execution**: For maximum performance, independent steps run in parallel automatically.
+Use the `needs` keyword to define an explicit execution order.
+- **Dynamic Control Flow**: Implement powerful logic directly in your workflows with built-in primitives and Common Expression Language (CEL) for `if` conditions.
-- **Composable Components**: Package reusable tasks as `Engrams`, backed by versioned, cluster-scoped `EngramTemplates`.
+- **Composable & Reusable Components**: Package reusable tasks as `Engrams`, backed by versioned, cluster-scoped `EngramTemplates` for consistency.
+- **Flexible Streaming Strategies**: Optimize for long-running tasks with `PerStory` (always-on) or `PerStoryRun` (on-demand) resource allocation.
+- **Cross-Namespace Orchestration**: Securely reference resources and orchestrate workflows across multiple Kubernetes namespaces.
-- **Flexible Triggers**: Initiate workflows from events using `Impulses`, backed by `ImpulseTemplates`.
+- **Event-Driven Triggers**: Initiate workflows from various event sources using `Impulses`.

-- **Full Observability**: Track the state of every workflow (`StoryRun`) and each individual step (`StepRun`).
-- **Cross-Namespace Support**: Orchestrate workflows that span multiple Kubernetes namespaces, enabling multi-tenant and shared service models.
+## 🏗️ Architecture

+The `bobrapet` operator is engineered for robustness and maintainability, following best practices for Kubernetes controller design.
+The core `StoryRun` controller, for example, is built on a modular, sub-reconciler pattern:

+- **Main Controller**: Acts as a lean, high-level orchestrator.
+- **RBAC Manager**: Manages all RBAC-related resources (`ServiceAccount`, `Role`, `RoleBinding`).
+- **DAG Reconciler**: Contains the entire workflow state machine, handling state synchronization, dependency analysis, and scheduling.
+- **Step Executor**: Manages the specific logic for launching different types of steps (`engram`, `executeStory`, etc.).

+This clean separation of concerns makes the operator highly scalable, testable, and easy to extend.

 ## 📚 Core Concepts